oscarlai1998/tp/docs/UserGuide.md

 Updates relevant information (name, credit and grade) for the selected module.
 The information can be arranged in any order and multiple information can be entered in one command.
-The command is used to make any changes to the module information in case of mistakes or changes to the module.
+The command is used to make any changes to the module information in case of mistakes or unexpected changes to the module.

-> ℹ️ **Note:**  You cannot change the module type and code as they identify the modules.
+> ℹ️ **Note:**  You cannot change the module type and code as iGraduate uses them to identify the modules.
 If you want to remove the modules, use the [`delete command`](#delete-existing-module-delete) instead.

 > ℹ️ **Note:** Updating of grades is only permitted if the module has been completed (see